 The reason behind conducting fundamental analysis is to determine the mispricing between the current share price and the price it ought to be.

 It is built on the idea that the stock market has a tendency to go wrong from time to time.

 So the role of the fundamental analyst is to find the mispriced or underpriced stocks and to wait until the market adjusts the valuation of the company.

-The fundamental information which we analyze includes company’s annual reports financial statements and other non-financial information which includes an industry overview, growth estimates for company’s product, company’s comparative advantage, changes in government policy etc.
+The fundamental information which we analyze includes the company’s annual reports financial statements and other non-financial information which includes an industry overview, growth estimates for the company’s product, company’s comparative advantage, changes in government policy, etc.

 George Soros said-

 Fundamental analysis seeks to establish how underlying values are reflected in stock prices, whereas the theory of reflexivity shows how stock prices can influence underlying values

 The full energy of fundamentalists is devoted to finding a stock’s “true value” or “intrinsic value”.
 Basically, he would purchase the stock if the current market price is below its intrinsic value since he believes that the price will rise someday and move towards its intrinsic value.

 On the other hand, if the current market price is above the intrinsic value, he would love to sell the stock on the faith that the price will fall and come towards its intrinsic value.